Rapiiidooo/discord-stepn-alerts/README.md

 # Public

-Invite the ready to use bot:
+For the ready to use bot:

+Create the following role : `stepnwatcher`
+Create the following channel: `stepn-marketplace`

+Invite the bot with minimum of write rights and roles usage:

 https://discord.com/api/oauth2/authorize?client_id=1000748328490893422&permissions=154890923024&scope=bot

+If I have the time I'll create the dashboard to customize your alerts.
+But for now, you'll just receive the same as mine.

+Every price changing more than `"threshold": 15`%